jfspps/CamundaOAuthResourceServerDemo/README.md

 ## The basic idea

+[This article](https://docs.camunda.io/docs/components/best-practices/operations/securing-camunda-c7/) explains how Camunda is secured through its own identity service or via a third-party identity service.

 This project makes use of the [Camunda Identity Service plugin](https://github.com/camunda-community-hub/camunda-platform-7-keycloak).
 This plugin allows Camunda (as part of the Camunda resource server) to act as a client, having its own OAuth client credentials on Keycloak's authorisation server.
 The name of the client in this case is "camunda-identity-service", under the realm "Spring_demo".
 (These